490717775v/xiaomi-gaming-2019-15.6-i7-9750-rtx2060/README.md

 # Installation
 Sounds good!
 Where do we start?
 You need a computer with macOS or Windows (scroll down)

-## OpenCore
-First let's figure out if we would like to use OpenCore.
-The pro's / con's listed:

 ### OpenCore
 Pro's (+)
 + Most secure (no csr 67 flag, SIP, the macOS security system, stays on)